VSpaceCode/vspacecode.github.io/docs/whichkey/reference.md

 Args: [`TransientMenuConfig`](#transientmenuconfig) | `string`

+Description:
-Description: Show a transient with the definition in the argument.
-The definition can be either
+Show a transient menu with the definition in the argument.

 - an object of [`TransientMenuConfig`](#transientmenuconfig)
 - a `string` referencing the location of in the configuration to get `TransientMenuConfig`